Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Testable implications and aggregation

-\section{How Aggregation May Cause Violations of the Exclusion Restriction}
+\subsection{How aggregation may cause violations of the exclusion restriction}

-\citet{nibbering_clustered_2022} propose an algorithm which aggregate fields into clusters based on estimated first-stage coefficients.
+\citet{nibbering_clustered_2022} propose an algorithm which aggregates fields into clusters based on estimated first-stage coefficients.
 The motivation for their approach is to avoid bias from irrelevance and next-best defiers.
 Before discussing their approach, it is important to observe that the resulting IV estimates between such clusters will, at best, identify a positively weighted average of the causal effects of choosing one field versus a linear combination of the other fields, for example, the effects of choosing field 1 versus field 0 or 2.
 Hence, this approach involves moving the goalpost from clearly defined field contrasts that govern individuals' educational investments to clusters of different fields.
+In the discussion below, we accept at faith that such contrasts are parameters of interest.

-\subsection{Bias From Exclusion Violation}
+\subsubsection{Bias From Exclusion Violation}

 We continue to consider the situation with three fields, discussed above.
 The algorithm takes as a starting point all individuals with a certain reported next-best alternative (in our case taken to be 0), and test the hypothesis that the off-diagonal coefficients, $\alpha_{2}^{1}$ and $\alpha_{1}^{2}$, are zero.
 If this hypothesis is rejected, the sign of the coefficient is evaluated and the treatments are clustered according to the rules laid out in Table \ref{tab:cluster-scenarios}.
 For example, if $\alpha_{2}^{1}$ is negative and $\alpha_{1}^{2}$ is either zero or positive, fields 0 and 2 become the control cluster and field 1 the treatment cluster.
 Conversely, if $\alpha_{2}^{1}$ is either zero or positive and $\alpha_{1}^{2}$ is negative, fields 0 and 1 become the control cluster and field 2 the treatment cluster.